 - By the 6-month mark, patients should have reduced their excess weight by 30-40%.
-After six months, weight loss begins to level out with patients typically losing between 1 and 2 pounds a month from this point on.
+After six months, weight loss slows to 1-2 pounds monthly for patients, leveling out from that point onward.

 - At the 12-month point, patients should be close to their goal weight if they have not reached it already.

 - At the 18-month point, weight loss normally transitions to a maintenance phase and plateaus.
-If more weight loss is desired, then something will need to be added to the patient’s routine to jump-start and facilitate continued weight loss.
-The patient should be able to maintain this weight if healthy dietary choices, lifestyle choices, and exercise routines are continued.
+To achieve more weight loss, the patient needs to incorporate something into their routine to jump-start and facilitate ongoing weight loss.
+The patient can sustain this weight by maintaining healthy dietary choices, lifestyle decisions, and exercise routines.